graphile/graphile.github.io/src/pages/docs/getting-started.md

 ### Passing options to plugins

-The second argument to `buildSchema` is options which are made available to every plugin (as their second argument).
+The second argument to `buildSchema` is [the options](/graphile-build/plugin-options/) which are made available to every plugin (as their second argument).
 The following example passes the `nodeIdFieldName` setting through, changing from the default `id` to `flibble`:

 <!-- source: examples/empty-schema-with-options.js -->